Morgan Currie

 Projects

-An ESRC-funded project on the emergence of automated social services and their effects on claimants through a study of the UK's Universal Credit scheme.
-Through interviews and document analysis, the project illuminates Universal Credit's wider political context and maps the political values and policies that inform the system's technical dimensions.
-Using fieldwork, longitudinal diary studies and user testing workshops, we also investigate how claimants interact with automated components of Universal Credit and whether automation in social security harms certain populations.
-The user testing workshops will experiment with accountability processes that encourage claimants to offer feedback on the design of the system itself, providing templates for evidence-based consultations with users to shape algorithmic social services.
+An ESRC-funded project on the emergence of automated social services and how claimants experience these systems, through a study of the UK's Universal Credit scheme.
+I use document analysis to illuminate Universal Credit's wider political context and map the political values and policies that inform the system's technical dimensions.
+I also carried out a one-year longitudinal study to investigate how claimants interact with Universal Credit's automated payment system.

 The Culture & Communities Mapping Project

 The Culture & Communities Mapping Project researches Edinburgh’s cultural landscapes by asking questions about cultural equity, cultural identity, and the links between geography, sociodemographics, and culture.
-We use the methods of cultural mapping and GIS to reflect on the city’s cultural infrastructures and the spatial production of knowledge.
+We use the methods of cultural mapping and GIS to reflect on the city’s cultural infrastructures, including the city's major festivals.
 Our outputs include print maps, web maps, reports, articles and datasets, co-created with a variety of Edinburgh-based stakeholders, including the City of Edinburgh Council, Edinburgh Festivals, and local cultural centres LeithLate, WHALE Arts, and North Edinburgh Arts, among others.

 Project webpage here.